FridaWikell/greenthumb-front/README.md

 ![Screenshot of profile page when the user isn't the owner](doc/feature-profile-not-owner.webp)

 The profile page of a user who isn't the owner of the profile.
-It shows a Follow or Unfollow button (depending on the logged in user follow the profile or not).
-When you click the button it performs the action on the button (follow/unfollow).
+It shows a Follow or Unfollow button (depending on if the logged in user follows the profile or not).
+When you click the button it performs the action of the button (follow/unfollow).
 The title is the profile's username.
 To the left, the chosen profile image is shown.
-Number of published posts, followers and following are presented.
+Number of published posts, followers and  how many the user follows are presented.

 **Profile page - is the owner**